whitfin/dot-notes-js/README.md

 #### parseObject(str[, val[, obj]]) ####

-This method will take a dot noted string and convert it into an object.
+This method will take a dot notated string and convert it into an object.
 A second parameter can be provided to set the innermost field to a specific value.
 Similar to the `fromNotation` method, this method can accept an Object parameter to merge keys into.

 ```
 var obj = dots.parseObject('this.is.a.test', 5);